-In fiscal years 2022 and 2021, the Company did not generate any revenue from contracts with customers.
+In fiscal years 2023 and 2022, the Company did not generate any revenue from contracts with customers.
 The revenue recognized during fiscal year 2021, A\$15.2 million, was the result of up-front license fees received from partnering transactions pertaining to the out-license agreements entered into for two of the Company's assets, Cantrixil and paxalisib.

 The Company earns interest income derived from interest bearing bank accounts, which is directly linked with the amounts held on deposit.
-The amount of finance income earned decreased as a result of decreased cash balances as well as lower interest rates in effect during the year.
+The amount of finance income earned increased as a result of increased cash balances as well as higher interest rates in effect during the year.

-The Company did not recognize any research and development rebate in fiscal years 2022 nor 2021.
-In fiscal year 2022, the amount of qualifying expenditure in Australia was not sufficiently large to warrant making a claim for the R&D rebate, and we do not anticipate applying for the rebate in future fiscal years as this trend is set to continue.
+The Company did not recognize any research and development rebate in fiscal years 2023, 2022 or 2021.
+In fiscal year 2023, the amount of qualifying expenditure in Australia was not sufficiently large to warrant making a claim for the R&D rebate, and we do not anticipate applying for the rebate in future fiscal years as this trend is set to continue.